Risk and Coverage Parameters

 Some risk and coverage parameters can have multiple values.
 Parameters with this concept are given the property [.h-code]creates_array: true[.h-code], and each instance of that parameter is given a unique [.h-code]instance[.h-code] to distinguish between them.

 When formatting parameters that can have multiple values on a front-end application, it’s important to give an applicant the option to create new instances.
 Some applicants may have 1 location, and others may have 20.
 Read our guide on building a front-end application to learn more.
-You can also read our guide to using instances to map values to their correct instance.
+Learn more in our guide to using instances.